brlin-tw/resume/README.md

 * Currently lives in Taichung, Taiwan (relocation is possible)

 ## Experience Summary
-* Has a intermediate level of understanding of the scripting language of the GNU Bourne Again SHell(Bash)
+* Has an intermediate level of understanding of the scripting language of the GNU Bourne Again SHell(Bash)
-* Has a intermediate level of understanding of the C programming language
+* Has an intermediate level of understanding of the C programming language
 * Has a basic level of understanding of object-oriented programming paradigm
-* Familiar with the GNU+Linux operating system, including but not limited to daily usage, system administration, software development and command-line interface operations
+* Familiar with the GNU+Linux operating system, including but not limited to daily usage, system administration, software development, and command-line interface operations
 * Familiar with the Git source control management, including but not limited to the following operations:
     * `git add --patch`
     * `git rebase --interactive _base_`